GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (97) .md

 **Duration**: 30 Minutes

-**Effect**: Your touch a creature to allow its natural humanity manifest as a shimmering veil around it.
+**Effect**: You touch a creature to allow its natural humanity manifest as a shimmering veil around it.
 Until an attack is successful against the target, the target inflicts an attack (even as the result of an effect such as a spell), or the duration ends- the target gains a bonus to defense against attacks equal to their [Empy] bonus.

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.